krifin/Krifin/NFT-Marketplace-App-UI-Flutter-master/README.md

 # Flutter NFT Marketplace App UI with darkmode support
 ### Flutter 2.8.1 Null Safety
 NFT Marketplace App UI with support for dark mode.
-Created by Martin Gogołowicz under 6 hours.
+Createdunder 6 hours.
 ## Please leave a ⭐ if you like it 💙
 ## How it looks:
 #### Dark mode ⚫ :